adriandgr/onzo.ca/contact.md

 ### Social Links

-Even though I have an online presence in more than 3 sites, I've chosen only to share these.
-Each one has a particular reason for having made it onto this list.
+Even though I have an online presence in more sites than the ones I'm providing, each one of these has been carefully chosen for a number of reasons.
+Even though I don't *tweet* as much as I should, I find this tool to be incredibly useful for connecting all sorts of creative individuals.
+It's 140 character, open, elegant structure encourages new connections and the sharing ephemera.

 * **Twitter:** [adgr72] [1]
 * **GitHub:** [adriandgr] [2]